ungnhohoangbao/example-auth/auth-example-standard/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.hb.example.auth_db-example-standard' is invalid and this project uses 'com.hb.example.auth_example_standard' instead.
+* The original package name 'com.hb.example.auth_grant-example-standard' is invalid and this project uses 'com.hb.example.auth_example_standard' instead.

 # Getting Started